Node SDK Configuration

 apiSecret | string | Yes | — | Secret API key.
 Never expose client-side. |

-environment | 'production' | 'sandbox' | No | 'production' | Target environment.
-Use 'sandbox' for development. |
+environment | 'production' | 'qa' | No | 'production' | Target environment.
+Use 'qa' for development/sandbox testing (routes to api.qa.pay.accru.co). |

 url | string | No | — | Override the GraphQL endpoint URL.
 Useful for self-hosted deployments. |